-A large pharmaceutical chain with locations worldwide must maintain room temperature (Controlled Room Temperature, CRT – 15–25 °C) when transporting various medicines, including capsules, pills and process material.
+A large pharmaceutical chain with locations worldwide must maintain controlled room temperature (20°C to 25°C) when transporting various medicines, including capsules, pills and process material.
 Shipping in very hot or cold climates results in extreme spikes and dips in temperature, which can be detrimental to the quality of the medicines.
 Some excursions were experienced at airports during wait periods.
-The regulatory bodies indicate that these goods must remain at temperatures between 15 and 25 °C during storage and transport.
+The regulatory bodies indicate that these goods must remain at temperatures between 20°C and 25°C during storage and transport.

 The client had received warnings from regulatory bodies indicating that the pharmaceutical packaging being used was allowing cargo to experience temperature excursions during transport.
 It was necessary to take the required steps to ensure better protection of their goods against spikes and dips in temperature.

 The pharmaceutical chain approached IPC with the desire to procure a form of insulating cover that could be used to protect cargo during the summer and winter months.
 It was a priority that the client would be able to ship with the same mode and route they used previously.
 They also requested that the solution be low-cost, easy to use and environmentally friendly.

 IPC recommended its high–performance CooLiner Pallet Cover to protect against the temperature spikes and dips that occur during transport using dry containers and air freight.

 CooLiner Insulated Pallet Covers are pallet blankets that utilize a proprietary combination of reflective foil and thermoplastics to produce significant temperature differentials when covering temperature–sensitive cargo.

 This film technology gives the pallet covers unique performance capabilities that make them appropriate for this type of application.

 IPC was provided with a characterization study for CooLiner pallet covers from a third-party independent testing organization, which is available upon customers’ request.